 Stage 4, The preventive.

-The point of no return, when you’ve realised something isn’t right, started googling their behaviour, sought professional help, who understands what’s happening to you, you may have had enough and want out, you just know you need out.
-You may want to warn the narcissist you’re thinking of leaving, so they’ll go overboard on the idealisation stage, they may want you to pity them, so out will come to their guilt trips, they will promise to change.
+The point of no return, is when you’ve realised something isn’t right, started googling their behaviour, or sought professional help, found someone understands what’s happening to you, you may have had enough and want out, you just know you need out.
+You may want to warn the narcissist you’re thinking of leaving, so they’ll go overboard on the idealisation stage, they may want you to pity them, so out will come their guilt trips, and they will promise to change.
 You are delighted they want to change and do all you can to help.
 This is all an act by the narcissist, of course, because they can not have you leave them.
 Oh no, they need to leave you.
 So they’ll be looking like they’re trying to make it work with you, yet they are behind your back, working against you.
 Because they are trying and you are trauma bonded, you try also giving them more positive attention.
 While they are in the background, try to find a replacement for you.
 Which when they start cheating, it will leave you all confused as to how they are acting again.

 “An Apology without changed behaviour is just further manipulation.”